I’ll show you step-by-step how to fix the real root causes of your

 Hi, I’m Thomas Malchow -- I help golfers with low back pain.

 It’s the focus of my 20 year career.
-I’m a Kinesiologist, Golf Fitness Specialist, Corrective Exercise Specialist, and Nutritionist.
+I’m a Kinesiologist and Human Movement Specialist.

 I’m also a low back pain survivor.